enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/methods.rst

     .. method:: JqmClient.pauseQueuedJob(int id) -> void

-        When called on a job execution request it is ignored by engines and stayus forever in queue.
+        When called on a job execution request it is ignored by engines and status forever in queue.

     .. method:: JqmClient.resumeJob(int id) -> void